Fidelity Investments names new head of $3 trillion asset management division

 Grenier will replace Steve Neff, who is retiring at the end of the first quarter of 2020.

-Neff, a 23-year veteran of Fidelity, ran Boston-based Fidelity’s asset management arm for less than a year.
+Neff, a 23-year veteran of Fidelity, has run Boston-based Fidelity’s asset management arm for less than a year.
 When he replaced Charles Morrison, the move underscored the growing importance of data systems for fund companies.
 Neff was head of technology and global services before taking the asset management position.

+Fidelity said it was Neff’s personal decision to retire.
+He helped the asset management arm migrate systems to the cloud and advanced the use of artificial intelligence and machine learning, the company said.

+Fidelity funds have collected $87 billion in net deposits over the 12-month period that ended Oct.
+31, driven by passively managed funds.
+The Fidelity 500 Index Fund FUSEX.O, for example, collected $32.4 billion in net deposits during the period for total assets of $215 billion, according to mutual fund research firm Morningstar.

 For the past two years, Grenier has served as global head of asset management at Fidelity International Ltd in London.
 The company is not owned by Boston-based Fidelity, but has common owners that include the family of Fidelity Investments Chair Abigail Johnson.